-And data from tagged humpback whales shows them migrating along underwater mountain ranges, seeking huge
+And data from tagged humpback whales shows them migrating along underwater mountain ranges, seeking huge canyons, where upwellings create rich feeding grounds.

 We've discovered that every year, huge numbers of great white sharks migrate to a remote spot in the middle of the Pacific - but we don't yet know why.